Fish head steamboat in Singapore

 Image credit: @mr_ngwl

 This may be lesser known compared to many renowned brands, but it sure does not disappoint in terms of flavour.
-Starting at $35 per fish head steamboat, Chang Long Fish Head Steamboat fulfills one’s longing for a soothing bowl of fish soup.
-The aromatic broth, which is rich and comprises a variety of ingredients, is what draws customers in, as they casually walk pass this unassuming coffee shop under a HDB block.
-Not only is their pricing reasonable, the service is great too, as their servers take the initiative to make sure your pot is never half-filled.
+Starting at $40 per fish head steamboat, Chang Long Fish Head Steamboat fulfils one’s longing for a soothing bowl of fish soup.
+The aromatic broth, which is rich and comprises a variety of ingredients, is what draws customers in, as they casually walk past this unassuming coffee shop under a HDB block.

 Address: Blk 122 Bedok North Street 2, #01-140, Singapore 460122